Pharmaceutical IP and competition law in Mexico: overview

 Brands for medicinal products can be registered as trade marks.

-Sounds and smells cannot be protected as trade marks.
+Sounds and smells can be protected as trade marks.
 Three-dimensional forms can be protected as trade marks, as they are visible signs, if they comply with the principle of distinctiveness.
-However, the Industrial Property Law establishes certain limitations on three-dimensional marks.

 International non-proprietary names (INNs) cannot be registered as trade marks.
 Article 225 of the General Health Law expressly forbids the use of pharmaceutical trade marks that clearly or even slightly resemble an INN.